-What are the Attendance and Performance Requirements?
+What is the Attendance and Performance Requirements?

 Attendance to all classroom instruction is mandatory.
-Missed days constitute an incomplete in said module; thus student will not graduate.
+Missed days constitute an incomplete in said module; thus, student will not graduate.
 Student must reapply to the following scheduled RDAEF program and repeat said module at regular tuition rate.
 In addition, when student re-enters the program and it is determined that additional restorative and crown and bridge procedures must be performed to meet minimal standards, attendance to additional course day/s will be required.
 Additional tuition fees will be accessed by the day.

 What Type of Homework is Required?

 In addition to preparing for examinations, after you have gained skill in placing restorations, you will be asked to practice these skills outside of class to gain even more proficiency.
 These projects will be critiqued by the instructor.
-Practicing procedures accurately not only is enjoyable, but contributes to competency and success.
+Practicing procedures accurately not only is enjoyable but contributes to competency and success.